Eligibility - Section contents

 If you fulfil the eligibility criteria above, you will also need to:

 - get overseas study plan approval for the subjects you wish to take overseas

-You must have the support of your honours coordinator and thesis supervisor to participate in a Semester-long program during your honours year.
-Different faculties may also have different eligibility requirements, so it's a good idea to consult with your honours coordinator for more information.
+You must have the support of your honours coordinator and thesis supervisor to participate in a Short-term overseas programduring your honours year.
+Different faculties may also have different eligibility requirements, so it's a good idea to consult your honours coordinator for more information.

-Honours students wanting to undertake a research opportunity overseas should see Programs for researchers.
+Honours students wanting to undertake a research opportunity overseas should see our Programs for researchers page.